Skip to main content

 • The billing and collections policy

-• Written confirmation that your account is on hold while the application is reviewed
+• Written proof that the account is on hold while they review your application

 No Surprises Act basics for seniors

-• It mainly protects people with private insurance from many surprise out-of-network bills for emergency care and certain non-emergency services at in-network hospitals, outpatient departments, and ambulatory surgical centers.
+• Private insurance: Federal medical bill rights protect many emergency bills and certain non-emergency services at in-network hospitals, hospital outpatient departments, and ambulatory surgical centers.

-• If the final self-pay bill is at least $400 above the Good Faith Estimate, you may use the federal patient-provider dispute process.
-CMS says to start within 120 calendar days of the initial bill.
+• Dispute amount: If the final self-pay bill is at least $400 more than the estimate, you may use the dispute process.
+In many cases, you must start within 120 calendar days of the first bill.

-• Ground ambulance bills are a major gap.
-Federal surprise-billing protections generally do not cover ground ambulance bills.
-Air ambulance protections are different.
+• Ground ambulance gap: Federal surprise-billing protections usually do not cover ground ambulance bills.
+Air ambulance rules are different.

 What are the risks of payment plans?

-• You may pay a bill that is wrong.
+• You may pay a bill that should have been corrected.

-• You may lock yourself into a payment you cannot sustain.
+• You may agree to a monthly amount you cannot keep paying.

-• Has this account been screened for financial assistance?
+• Has this bill been screened for financial assistance?

-• Will the account stay out of collections while I am applying or appealing?
+• Will the account stay out of collections while I apply?

-• Can the monthly amount be reduced if my only income is Social Security or pension income?
+• Can the monthly payment be lowered because my income is Social Security, pension, or disability income?

 What if the bill has already gone to collections?